Pipeline YAML Reference#

 Commands can be defined as a list directly in the YAML file, as in the above

-example, or via a commands_file
+example, or via the commands_file

 property: